Open-Streaming-Platform/open-streaming-platform/plugins/plugins.md

 * "socketio_text_on_commands" - On Input of a user typing a "/" command in chat
 * "socketio.generateInviteCode" - On Generation of an Invite Code
 * "onAppInit" - Just before app initialization

+## Templates
+### layout.html
+* "html_layout_header" - In the header for all pages
+* "html_layout_navbar_left" - At the end of the left side of the Top Navbar on all Pages
+* "html_layout_navbar_right_afterAdmin" - Under the Admin Option in the Right Side of the Top Navbar on all Pages - Admin Listings
+* "html_layout_navbar_right_afterAPIKeys" - Under the Streamer Option in the Right Side of the Top Navbar on all Pages - Streamer Listings
+* "html_layout_navbar_right_beforeSettings" - Under the Authenticated User options in the Right sode of the Top Navbar on all Pages - User Listings
+* "html_layout_navbar_scripts" - Javascript Calls on all Pages
+### index.html
+* "html_index_beforeSearch" - Before the Searchbar on the root page at "/"
+* "html_index_beforeStreamList" - Before the Stream List on the root page at "/"
+* "html_index_beforeRecordedList" - Before the Recorded Video List on the root page at "/"
+* "html_index_scripts" - Javascript Calls on the index page